-A dog bite can happen out of nowhere or when you least expect it.
+A dog bite can happen when you least expect it.
 If you or a loved one was bitten in Mableton, you’ll want to seek compensation for the costs.
-When a dog owner is negligent and it leads to a bite, one of your first calls should be to a dog bite and animal attack lawyer in Mableton.
+When a dog owner is negligent and it leads to a bite, one of your first calls should be to a dog bite lawyer in Mableton.

 At John Foy & Associates, we have been helping dog bite victims win the recovery they deserve for more than two decades.
-We know what it takes to win these types of cases, and we’re not afraid to stand up to the insurance companies.
-We’ll give you a FREE consultation to get started, and we only charge a fee if we win you money.
+We’re not afraid to stand up to the insurance companies.
+We can help you get started with a free consultation.

-The Dog Owner is Legally Liable for Bites in Mableton
+A Dog Owner Is Legally Liable for Bites in Mableton, GA

 Owners of dogs that are dangerous (meaning they bit a person without causing serious injury or killed another person’s pet) are now required to: